junxit/us-congress-bills-111/bill.md

   >   - **(3)** *Compensation* The Director shall be compensated at the rate provided for level V of the Executive Schedule under section 5316 of title 5, United States Code.
   >   - **(4)** *Qualifications* The Director shall be a person who, by reason of professional background and demonstrated ability and experience, is specially qualified to carry out the duties of the office.
   > - **(c)** *OCS Safety and Environmental Advisory Board*
   >   - **(1)** *Establishment* The Secretary shall establish, under the Federal Advisory Committee Act (5 U.S.C.
-App.), an Outer Continental Shelf Safety and Environmental Advisory Board (referred to in this subsection as the Board), to provide the Secretary and the Directors of the bureaus established under this section with independent scientific and technical advice on safe and environmentally compliant energy and mineral resource exploration, development, and production activities.
+App.), an Outer Continental Shelf Safety and Environmental Advisory Board (referred to in this subsection as the Board), to provide the Secretary and the Directors of the bureaus established under this section with independent peer-reviewed scientific and technical advice on safe and environmentally compliant energy and mineral resource exploration, development, and production activities.
   >   - **(2)** *Membership*
   >     - **(A)** *Size*
   >       - **(i)** *In general* The Board shall consist of not more than 12 members, chosen to reflect a range of expertise in scientific, engineering, management, and other disciplines related to safe and environmentally compliant energy and mineral resource exploration, development, and production activities.